Geopolitical games handicap Malaysia jet hunt

 RADAR POKER

-Malaysia's acting transport minister Hishammuddin Hussein, who is also the country's defense minister, has defended the international effort to find the jet.

-"All countries involved are displaying unprecedented levels of cooperation, and that has not changed," he said.

-But while Kuala Lumpur has been forced to reveal some of the limits and ranges of its air defenses, the reluctance of Malaysia's neighbors to release sensitive radar data may have obstructed the investigation for days.
+While Kuala Lumpur has been forced to reveal some of the limits and ranges of its air defences, the reluctance of Malaysia's neighbours to release sensitive radar data may have obstructed the investigation for days.

 At an ambassadorial meeting in the ad hoc crisis centre at an airport hotel on March 16, Malaysia formally appealed to countries on the jet's possible path for help, but in part met with polite stonewalling, two people close to the talks said.